 Originally from Southern Ontario, I grew up on a farm which deepened my adoration for nature and seeing the beauty in even the smallest things.
-There are many spirits in nature, wonderful energies one can feel even just by sitting near the water, hearing birds, or as I have done many times, taking a moment to respect an animal that has passed away by placing flowers nearby and saying a few words.
+There are many spirits in nature, wonderful energies one can feel even just by sitting near the water, hearing birds, or as I have done many times, taking a moment to respect an animal that has passed away by placing flowers nearby.
 I believe that living beings (flora and fauna) deserve respect and compassion which is what I work through within my paintings, photography, and poetry.

-I always enjoyed art growing up but never thought of myself as an artist until the end of my third year of the BFA program when I decided that painting and poetry would be the specialty for my thesis, which some tried to steer me away from.
+I always enjoyed art growing up but never thought of myself as an artist until the end of my third year of my BFA at Algoma University, when I decided that painting and poetry would be the specialty for my thesis.
 A Lost Memory: The Endangered Species Project inspired my journey to create artwork revolving around protecting nature, compassion, emotional turmoil, and spirits.
 My paintings reflect Earth, spirituality, conservation, animal rights, dreams, change, and love.

 Thank you for joining me on my journey, and welcome to my colourful world.